srikanthp1/S13/README.md

 ## Info

- * we are training our custom resnet model on pascal_voc dataset.
+ * we are training our yolov3 model on pascal_voc dataset.
  * we are using a custom YOLO which includes skip connections etc
  * Implemented in pytorch
  * in this repo, i am exporing pytorch-lightning. by using this model that we train i am going to publish space app.